ShuhangXu/cse15l-lab-reports-tutor/index.md

 `I love CSE`

-`I am not the quote mark.
-1 and ! are my neighbor.`
+`Hi, I am `.
+I am not the single quote mark'.
+1 and ! are my friendly neighbor.`

 ```
 print 'I want to go Lake Tahoe!'